a11yproject/a11yproject.com/src/posts/2020-09-19-how-to-write-accessible-forms.md

 ## Provide error messages if any

-If your site has forms, validation errors are inevitable.
+If your site has forms, validation messaging and errors are inevitable.
-When people encounter errors, clearly they need more help.
-Some people, like the visually impaired, may not even be aware that an error has occurred.
-It is common practice to change `<input>` color to red which is not ideal.
-This is because assistive devices will not catch the error, hence not informing the person of the error.
+When people encounter errors, they may need help to determine what's wrong and why.
+A common way forms indicate invalid fields is to change the `<input>` border color to red which is not ideal.
+The reason for this is because a change in color alone is not exposed to assistive technologies, so indicating errors in such ways will not inform the person of the error.

 The following are ways to effectively and accessibly communicate form errors: